TiVo digital video recorders: Series2 (2002)

 The Series2 was a complete redesign of the TiVo hardware.
 It includes USB ports (for Ethernet and Wi-Fi adapters), a new CPU, and more RAM.
 The availability of network connectivity has spread to the software side, where new features like TiVoToGo and Home Media Engine applications are now supported.

 Series2 TiVo systems are based on MIPS processors connected to MPEG-2 encoder/decoder chips and high-capacity IDE/ATA hard drives.
-Current Series2 units have drives of 40–250GB in size.
+Series2 units had drives of 40–250 GB in size.
 Although not supported by TiVo or equipment manufacturers, larger drives can be added.

 Series2 standalone

 All standalone TiVo systems have coax/RF-in and an internal cable-ready tuner, analog video input—composite/RCA, and S-Video—for use with an external cable box or satellite receiver.
 The TiVo unit can use a serial cable or IR blasters to control the external receiver.
 They have coax/RF, composite/RCA, and S-Video output, and the DVD systems also have component out.
 Audio is RCA stereo, and the DVD systems also have digital optical out.
 The Series2 systems also have USB ports, currently used only to support network (wired Ethernet and WiFi) adapters.
 The early Series2 units, models starting with 110/130/140, have USB 1.1 hardware, while all other systems have USB 2.0.

 Some models manufactured by Toshiba, Pioneer, and Humax, under license from TiVo, contain DVD-R/RW drives.
 The models can transfer recordings from the built-in hard drive to DVD Video-compliant discs, playable in most modern DVD systems.
 The video encoding on these models was modified to match the DVD standard so transferring to DVD does not require transcoding.

 The Series2 standalones can only tune analog signals, so to comply with FCC rules on analog TV phaseout, models that record from over-the-air channels are no longer sold.
 The dual tuner (DT) models and the TCD542 (a revision of the TCD540) will only record from cable and satellite sources.